 How Constantinople fork will affect QuickNode users?

 The cool thing about using QuickNode is that updates like this are done automatically and transparently.
 QuickNode has stated that it has deployed node client upgrades in a staging environment.
 Following successful testing, the update will be pushed out to all users.

-Official statements (and instructions, if any) regarding the upcoming fork and client updates will be published on Twitter, Facebook, and in Slack.
+Official statements (and instructions, if any) regarding the upcoming fork and client updates will be published on Twitter and Facebook.
 QuickNode users shouldn’t need to do anything, and the development team will keep everyone posted through its communication channels.

 Further questions and Readings

 - Constantinople Hard Fork — ELI5 Edition